-The Issuer manages such risk with the assistance of the Legal Office (including the Compliance Function).
+The Issuer manages such risk through its Legal Office, which includes the Compliance Function.

-The Legal Office, headed by the General Counsel, advises the Group on legal matters.
+The Legal Office, headed by the General Counsel, advises the Group on various legal matters relating to the Group's businesses.
 When new products or business activities are considered, the Legal Office will advise on the relevant laws and the necessary legal documentation.
 Where appropriate, external counsel will be engaged to assist the Legal Office in providing legal support to the Group.

-The Compliance Function is part of the Legal Office and is led by the Chief Compliance Officer who reports to the CEO through the General Counsel.
+The Compliance Function is part of the Legal Office and is led by the Chief Compliance Officer (Counsel) who reports to the CEO through the General Counsel.
 Where appropriate, the Compliance Function will engage external counsel to advise on compliance matters.